renproject/swapperd/docs/src/source/index.html.md

 ## Beginning an atomic swap

-> Beginning an atomic swap by initating first:
+> Beginning an atomic swap by initiating first:

 ```shell
 curl -i      \